megawall212/DSA_Project3new/readme.md

 **See [the bottom of this document](#common-issues) for common issues and their solutions before asking for help in the Discord!**

+# TLDR (Too Long Didn't Read)
+This template sets up the Catch2 testing framework for you and provides a scaffold to develop your project within.
+It works for CLion and VSCode and may work for other editors as well.
+See either of the above two videos for help setting up your local environment, or read on for more details about how to use this template.

 # When should I start testing?
 **From the very start of your project!** By following principles of *Test Driven Development* (TDD) from the very start of your project, you create a tangible roadmap of features to implement, and you can be confident in knowing that your simpler features work when implementing more advanced ones.
 If you don't develop with testing in mind, you may end up having to refactor your code so you can test the output of functions (or use a workaround to capture COUT).